-You want to use your Active Directory (AD) to authenticate users in SAP Analytics Cloud
+You want to use your AD FS (Active Directory Federation Services) to authenticate users in SAP Analytics Cloud (SAC).

 - SAP Analytics Cloud

 - Windows Active Directory 2012

-Warning: It is strongly recommended to discuss these steps with your AD administrators.
+Warning: It is strongly recommended to discuss these steps with your network (Active Directory / AD) administrators.

-Follow the recommended steps that can help you configure your Active Directory Federation Services.
+Follow the recommended steps below to help configure Active Directory Federation Services with SAC.

 1. Download XML Service Provider Metadata:

-You need to download the Service Provider metadata for your tenant.
+You need to download the Service Provider metadata for your system (tenant URL).

-- Log on to your SAP Analytics Cloud tenant using an admin account.
+- Log on to SAP Analytics Cloud using an administrator (admin) account.